fisharebest/webtrees/CONTRIBUTING.md

 ### NPM

-* After modifying and CSS or JS files, you'll need to rebuild the files in `public/js` and `public/css`.
+* After modifying any CSS or JS files, you'll need to rebuild the files in `public/js` and `public/css`.
 You do this with the command `npm run production`.

 ## Creating a pull request